MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteSwap.md

 URL of the target site that the source site will be swapped to.
 The site at this location must exist before performing the swap.

-The target site must be the either:
+The target site must be either:

 - The root site at <https://tenant-name.sharepoint.com;> or
 - The search center site at <https://tenant-name.sharepoint.com/search.>